andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 summary: Summary placeholder

 <h4 class="article-subheader">Oh Shit</h4>
 I reach into my pocket to turn my music back on and....

 Nothing.

+A distressingly empty
-An empty jacket pocket.
+jacket pocket.
 Well to be more precise a jacket pocket filled with lint and air.
 But most certainly not filled with a phone.

+A phone that was playing some rockin' tunes.

 A phone that I'm relying on for my directions home.

 A phone that you take for granted until it's gone.

 Maybe I got crazy and put it in another pocket?
 I frantically pat myself down like I'm doing the Macarena at a minor league baseball game in 1997.
-I can do all the lame dance moves I want but it ain't gonna bring my phone back.
+No matter what lame dance moves I do nothing seems to conjure a cellular device.

 And a sinking realization sets in that I probably lost it forever.
-Doomed to a snow covered grave.
+Doomed to a snow covered grave on the Montezuma Bowl at Arapahoe basin.

-Ok I should probably back up a second.

-I'm currently riding the Zuma Chair at Arapahoe Basin in Colorado.
-The origin of the predicament within which I'm currently quartered began at the loading area for this chairlift less than a half hour ago.
-I was waiting to board when I noticed the sweet tunes coming from the liftie's speakers.
+I'm currently riding the Zuma Chair, the loading area of which initiated my current predicament no more than half an hour ago.
+I was waiting to board the lift when a tight three-part harmony surfing the rollicking waves of an Americana string band tickled my eardrum.
+I look to the liftie whose speakers are guilty of the auditive allurement,

-"Damn, these guys kick ass, who is it?"
+"Damn, these guys kick ass, who are they?"

-"Yeah they are pretty great, it's a group called The Last Revel"
+"Yeah they are pretty great, it's a group called The Last Revel."

-"Awesome, thanks man, I'm gonna turn them on right now"
+"Hell yeah!
+I'm gonna turn em on right now.
+Thanks boss."

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/17bRvTnijKoadjX2ZGNibY?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>
-And so I did.
-Or at least attempted to.
-The lower regions of the Montezuma Bowl are cellularly challenged so I'll have to wait till the last few pylons to jam out again.

-As I reach the top of the lift the tunes start crankin' again and I click out of my skis for one last hike up the ridge.
-It's not an especially grueling hike, between 5-10 minutes, but with the elevation and unsure footing it requires a deceptively high level of exertion.
+And so I do.
+Or at least attempt to.
+The lower regions of the Montezuma Bowl are cellularly challenged so the jam sesh is postponed till the upper reaches of the bowl.
+I dart left off the lift about for about a hundred yards with The Last Revel rocking in my ears.
+I click out of my skis for my third & final hike up to the Zuma Cornice.
+It's not an especially grueling hike, but with the 12,000'+ elevation and unsure footing it requires a deceptively high level of exertion.

 It's totally worth it though, because the skiing is incredible.
-The terrain is challenging yet approachable, a wide-open bowl with adequately wide chutes perfect for sending.
-I have to imagine the hike and intimidating heft of the immense crag brooding over the ride up the chair deter most athletes because I have whole sections to myself.
+The terrain is challenging yet approachable, a wide-open bowl above the treeline with a melange of chutes ideal for sending.
+I have to imagine the hike and intimidating heft of the massive crag brooding over the chair deter most athletes because I have whole sections of the bowl to myself.

-Having said that I've reached the point of the day where the marginal cost of lactic acid from the hike has begun to outweigh the marginal benefit of powder chutes.
-Last hike run of the day, let's let 'er rip whaddya say?
+Having said that I've reached the point of the day where the marginal cost of rising lactic acid levels have begun to outweigh the marginal benefit of powder chutes.
+Last hike of the day, let's let 'er rip whaddya say?

 I, indeed, let 'er rip, swooping smooth arcs through the fresh Colorado snow.
 Unsurprisingly I've developed an admirable alpine acumen that can only come with